Ardiram/PC-P-Ostwald/README.md

 #### Explanation of Commands

 - `docker build -t myprogram .`: Builds a Docker image named `myprogram` from the Dockerfile in the current directory.
-- `docker run --rm -v $(pwd)/output:/output myprogram`: Runs the `myprogram` container, mounts the local `output` directory into the container’s `/output` directory, and automatically removes the container after it exits.
+- `docker run --rm -v -d $(pwd)/output:/output myprogram`: Runs the `myprogram` container, mounts the local `output` directory into the container’s `/output` directory, and automatically removes the container after it exits.

 > **Note for Windows PowerShell users**: `${PWD}` is used to represent the current directory, similar to `$(pwd)` in Linux/Mac.
 For Windows Command Prompt users, `%cd%` can be used as an alternative.